azborgonovo/DomainFramework/README.md

 # DomainFramework

-Base pieces of code to bootstrap the Bulding Blocks of a Domain-driven Design software on .NET.
+Pieces of code that serve as a bootstrap to the Building Blocks of a Domain-driven Design software on .NET Framework.

+Projects:
+- DomainFramework
+- DomainFramework.Events
+- InfraFramework.UnitOfWork